mmcampbell04/DSP-landingpage/README.md

 - how incredibly (and frustratingly!) straightforward it is to use a range slider with a slidehow
 - how to use JS to skip to specific sections in the html and then how the scroll-margin-top in CSS is so much easier
 - how to build custom forms
+- used FormSubmit to make the message form functional - maybe PHP another time.

 ## Still to-do:

-- fix a few broken Youtube links (or add in missing links)
-- improve accessibility - now that the content & layout is done, I intend to go over accessibility guidelines with a fine tooth comb
+- improve accessibility - now that the content & layout is done, I intend to go over accessibility guidelines with a finetooth comb
-- add functionality to the contact page so a message can send.
-Maybe with PHP, maybe not...